DavidHVernon/dirp/README.md

     q                    - Exit program.
 ```

 NOTE: Nothing is removed from the file system until the user hits the 'x' key.
-A list of all marked files is then presented and the user is prompted.
+A list of all marked files is then presented and the user is prompted to remove them or just exit.

 NOTE: This tool doesn't delete anything.
 It moves all marked files into the system Trash directory.